Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.0/layout/grid.md

 ## Responsive classes

 OUDS Web's grid includes eight tiers of predefined classes for building complex responsive layouts.
-Customize the size of your columns on any width from x-small to 3x-large devices however you see fit.
+Customize the size of your columns on any width, from x-small to 3x-large devices, however you see fit.

 ### All breakpoints